 File a wrongful dismissal claim if you dispute your dismissal

-Wrongful dismissal happens when an employee was dismissed without just or sufficient cause for reasons (e.g. discrimination, deprivation of benefit, or to punish employee for exercising an employment right).
-It also includes situations where an employee had resigned involuntarily.
+You may file a wrongful dismissal claim if you were dismissed without just or sufficient cause for reasons such as discrimination, deprivation of employment benefit, or punishment for exercising your employment right.
+This includes situations where you resign involuntarily.

-You cannot file the claim with us.
-You should file your claim directly with the Insolvency Office or the appointed judicial manager or liquidator.
+You should file your claim directly with the Insolvency Office, appointed judicial manager or liquidator; if your company is facing:

 Please refer to the Judicial Management Guide for more details.
-If you are unsure, you may make an appointment for advice.
+Alternatively, you may use “Ask TADM” chatbot to get immediate answers, claim assessment, and to file your claim.
+It will offer to make an appointment if needed.

 Who can file